Traffalafel/LTUL-modelchecker/README.md

 Please note that the parsing of parentheses can be tricky.
 If you encounter an error in the parse function, please try to add or remove some parentheses in the formula.

+## Future work
+The following features would be nice to have:
+- Better parsing of logic formulas
+- Caching of results from intermediate steps
+- Define formulas in files instead of in the command line

 ## Bibliography

 [1] Hansen, Jens Ulrik.
 "A logic-based approach to pluralistic ignorance."
 Proceedings of PhDs in Logic III. to appear (2012).